hackersatcambridge/constitution/code_of_conduct/code_of_conduct.md

 ---

 Sponsors, partners and organisers are also subject to the anti-harassment policy.
-In particular, sponsors should not use sexualised images, activities, or other material.
-Sponsor representatives (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.

 ---